Cars brands and logos that start with P

 PROTON Holdings Berhad Logo

 Malaysian automaker Proton Edar Sdr Holding was founded in 1985 in Shah Alam, Selangor, with the support of Mahathir Mohamad, the country’s then-prime minister.
 The company was established to sell a licensed Mitsubishi car, the Proton Saga, based on the 1983 Mitsubishi Lancer.
 Four years later, the production volume amounted to 100,000 cars.
 Since 2004, the brand has produced a design model called GEN2.
-In 2008, the 3-millionth car was produced—a Saga of the second generation.
+In 2008, the three-millionth car was produced: a second-generation Saga.

 Puma